-Table 6-6 defines the characters that appear in the second group of 16 call control characters.
+The following table defines the characters that appear in the second group of 16 call control characters.

-Table 6-6 IC call control displays - second group Display Column Meaning XXX-XXX- XXXX 1-3 Indicates forward number entered by the IC manager.
+Display Column Meaning XXX-XXX-X XXX 1-3 Indicates forward number entered by the IC manager.
 This number may be a one- or two-digit outgoing trunk (OGT) code, a seven-digit local number, or a ten-digit number.
 Flashing indicates an invalid forward number.
 XX 4-5 Indicates that a two-digit OGT code was entered by the IC manager.
-POS#XXXX 0-7 Indicates the position number of the general operator requesting assistance and displays in this location for a general request arriving on loop 1.
+ACW xx 0-7 Indicates the number of general operator/service assistants in queue on loop 2; the xx represents the requests.
+If flashing, the queue is full.
+This displays in columns 8-15 for calls in queue on loop 1.
+POS# XXXX 0-7 Indicates the position number of the general operator requesting assistance and displays in this location for a general request arriving on loop 1.
 If flashing, loop 1 is on hold.
 POS#XXXX 8-15 Indicates the position number of the general operator, the service assistant, or the IC manager requesting assistance and displays in this location for a directed request arriving on loop 2.
 If flashing, loop 2 is on hold.
 IMA 8-10 Indicates that the position is an IC position (I), with service assistant (A), and monitoring capabilities (M).
 CLD 13-15 Specifies called supervision.
-REL BY OPR#XXXX 0-15 Indicates an assistance request was generated by an operator and released to wait in queue.